ffi-ms/ffis/README.md

 Requires hugo, https://gohugo.io

 Checkout, the do a
-git submodule init, git submodule update
+git submodule update --init --depth=1